TransparentEdge/terraform-provider-transparentedge/docs/resources/vclconf.md

 ### Required

 - `vclcode` (String) Verbatim of the VCL (Varnish Configuration Language) code configuration to apply.
-After a successful code upload, it may take between 5 and 10 minutes for the new configuration to be fully applied you can known if a configuration has been applied by running 'terraform plan' and checking the productiondate field.
+After a successful code upload, it may take between 5 and 10 minutes for the new configuration to be fully applied.
+You can know if a configuration is already in production by running 'terraform plan' and checking the 'productiondate' field.

 ### Read-Only